NaturalNode/natural/docs/development.md

 When developing, please:

 + Comply with [Standard JS](https://standardjs.com/).
+This is checked with superlinter when you create pull requests and commit to natural.
-This is tested when you commit to natural.
++ Comply with [ts-standard](https://standardjs.com/#typescript).
+This is tested when you create pull requests and commit to natural.
 + Prevent code duplication.
 Use [jscpd](https://www.npmjs.com/package/jscpd) to test this.
 This is tested when you commit to natural.
 + Write unit tests for jasmine.
 Make sure your unit tests pass.
 + For compatibility with browsers, do not use the file system <code>fs</code>.
 If you need to read files, use JSON and <code>require</code>.